-The MARS HYDRO LED Grow light is designed to balance and optimize PAR value to enable the unit to produce a full spectrum range with broader light bands and infrared rays.
+The Phlizon Newest 600W LED Plant Grow Light is designed to balance and optimize PAR value to enable the unit to produce a full spectrum range with broader light bands and infrared rays.
 All this is meant to improve plant growth and keep viruses from attacking plants.

 Additional red lights encourage the production of bigger flowers and fruits thus giving you more yields per square foot.

 The grow light is also energy-saving- per day the grow light it can consume around 600 watts.